zognin/tp/docs/DeveloperGuide.md

 * 2a.
 BTBB detects an error in the entered data.
     * 2a1.
 BTBB informs Gym Manager why find did not happen.

       Use case ends.

 **Use case: UC08 Mark booking as done**

 **MSS**

-1. Gym Manager wants to mark a booking as done
+1. Gym Manager wants to mark a booking as done.
-2. Gym Manager enters required data to mark a booking as done
+2. Gym Manager enters required data to mark a booking as done.
-3. BTBB marks booking as done
+3. BTBB marks booking as done.

     Use case ends.

 **Extensions**

 * 2a.
-BTBB detects an error in the entered data
+BTBB detects an error in the entered data.
     * 2a1.
-BTBB informs Gym Manager why booking could not be marked as done
+BTBB informs Gym Manager why booking could not be marked as done.

       Use case ends.

 **Use case: UC09 View all bookings**

 **MSS**

-1. Gym Manager chooses to view all bookings
+1. Gym Manager chooses to view all bookings.
-2. Gym Manager chooses to view all bookings
+2. Gym Manager chooses to view all bookings.
-3. BTBB displays all bookings
+3. BTBB displays all bookings.

     Use case ends.